Meryl Streep: Acting credits and awards

 These nominations make Streep the most Academy Award-nominated performer in history, with 21 in total (17 for Best Actress and four for Best Supporting Actress), as well as one of only 13 performers to win an Oscar in both acting categories and one of only three performers to win three Academy Awards across the two acting categories (with Ingrid Bergman and Jack Nicholson being the only others to achieve this feat).

 She has also received six Grammy Award nominations, six Primetime Emmy Award nominations (with three wins plus a Children's and Family Emmy Award win), and one Tony Award nomination.
-Streep is one of few performers to be nominated for the Triple Crown of Acting and EGOT.
-Her other accolades include two BAFTA Awards for Best Actress in a Leading Role (for The French Lieutenant's Woman and The Iron Lady), nine Golden Globe Awards (as well as the honorary Cecil B. DeMille Award), a Silver Bear and Honorary Golden Bear in Berlin International Film Festival, Best Actress, Honorary Palme d'Or in Cannes Film Festival and two Screen Actors Guild Awards.
+Streep is one of few performers to be nominated for the Triple Crown of Acting and the Emmy, Grammy, Oscar, and Tony (EGOT) award.
+Her other accolades include nine Golden Globe Awards (as well as the honorary Cecil B. DeMille Award), two BAFTA Awards for Best Actress in a Leading Role (for The French Lieutenant's Woman and The Iron Lady), a Silver Bear and Honorary Golden Bear in Berlin International Film Festival, Best Actress, Honorary Palme d'Or in Cannes Film Festival and two Screen Actors Guild Awards.